 - If you want people to make a one-off payment to your eBook library then you can do this using Groups, WooCommerce and Groups for WooCommerce.
 Sell access to the eBook Library Group as a product in WooCommerce, so that people can buy it on your website.

-- If you want people to make an ongoing subscription to the digital eBook library, then you’ll also need the Subscriptions plugin.
+- If you want people to make an ongoing subscription to the digital eBook library, then you'll also need the Subscriptions plugin.
 You still need to sell access to the eBook Library Group using WooCommerce, but buying this product will sign people up to an ongoing subscription.
+This is similar to the Kindle Unlimited implementation.
 Payment will be taken regularly (e.g. using PayPal or Stripe) so that the customer can continue accessing the eBook library.
 If they ever cancel the subscription then their access to the Group will be revoked.

 Method 2 - Build an e-commerce eBook library